StevenBlack/vocab/vocabulary.md

 ### sequacious
 Following smoothly or logically; happening in a sequence.
-A sequacious argument would be hard to argue with; a sequacious movie would be easy to follow.

 ### serendipity